OsamaBarakat09/Forecasting-Stock-Market-Movement-Using-Sentiment-Analysis/README.md

+# Project Title
+Forecasting stock market movement using Sentiment Analysis

+# Problem
+Financial markets are highly sensitive to public sentiment, where news headlines, analyst opinions, and social media discussions can trigger rapid changes in stock prices.
+However, the volume and velocity of such information make it nearly impossible for investors or analysts to manually assess its real impact in real time.
+Traditional models that rely solely on historical price data often fail to capture these behavioral and emotional market drivers.
+This project addresses the challenge of quantifying and forecasting stock market movements through sentiment analysis of financial news, aiming to bridge the gap between market psychology and quantitative modeling.

+#Approach
+To address the complexity of linking financial sentiment to market behavior, I built an end-to-end pipeline that combines Natural Language Processing (NLP), machine learning, and financial data analysis. 🧠💹
+1️⃣ Data Acquisition
+The project begins with a large-scale scraping of real financial news from multiple reputable sources — including CNBC, Reuters, and CoinDesk — using Python’s requests, BeautifulSoup, and an intelligent retry mechanism for stable, automated data collection.
+Each article is timestamped and linked to the relevant stock ticker for accurate temporal alignment with market data.
+2️⃣ Text Preprocessing & Sentiment Extraction
+The raw text is cleaned and normalized through a structured NLP pipeline using NLTK and spaCy.
+This includes

 # Forecasting stock market movement using Sentiment Analysis
 This project discusses how fundamental analysis affects the stock market and how news has a significant impact on stock movement.
 # News_Data